-The State of Andhra Pradesh in May, 2005 brought to the notice of the Central Government that Govt. of Maharashtra is constructing Babhli barrage in the reservoir submergence area of Sriram Sagar Project which is in violation of the GWDT award.
+The State of Andhra Pradesh in May, 2005 brought to the notice of the Central Government that Government of Maharashtra was constructing Babhli barrage in the submergence area of Sriram Sagar Project in violation of the GWDT award.
 In this regard, Member, Central Water Commission (CWC) held two meetings with officers of the States of Andhra Pradesh and Maharashtra in 2005.
-Besides, a meeting was held between the officers of the States of Andhra Pradesh and Maharashstra in 2005.
+Besides, another meeting was held between the officers of the States of Andhra Pradesh and Maharashstra in 2005.
 Another interstate meeting was taken by Union Minister of Water Resources with the Chief Ministers of concerned States on 4.4.2006 in which following decisions were taken:-

-2 Two meetings of the Technical Committee were held.
-The Technical Committee however, could not submit the report due to non-submission of detailed proposals by Govt. of Andhra Pradesh in respect of suggestions made during the meetings.
+In view of above, two meetings of the Technical Committee were held in CWC.
+The Technical Committee, however, could not submit the report due to non submission of detailed proposals by the Government of Andhra Pradesh in respect of suggestions made during the meetings.

-3. In July 2006, Government of Andhra Pradesh filed an Original Suit under Article 131 of Constitution against State of Maharashtra and Union of India and Others.
-In the Suit, the State of Andhra Pradesh prayed to the Court to grant a permanent injunction restraining State of Maharashtra from undertaking or proceeding with the construction Babhli Barrage within the reservoir water spread area of Sriram Sagar Project.
+In July 2006, the Government of Andhra Pradesh filed an Original Suit under Article 131 of Constitution against the State of Maharashtra and Union of India in this regard.
+In the Suit, the State of Andhra Pradesh has prayed to the Court to grant a permanent injunction restraining State of Maharashtra from undertaking or proceeding with the construction Babhali Barrage within the reservoir water spread area of Pochampad Project.

-4. The Hon’ble Supreme Court heard the matter on 26th April, 2007 and passed following interim order.
+The Hon’ble Supreme Court in their hearing dated 26th April, 2007 passed the following order.

 (ii) As the state of Maharashtra is permitted to proceed with the construction at its own risk, it will not claim any equity by reason of the construction being carried on by it.

 The matter is under consideration of Hon’ble Supreme Court and is subjudice now.